Sobbing sailor saying

 farewell to Catalina 36

-Sheehan World publisher Kathy Sheehan is sad to announce the sale of her roomy, dependable, fast cruising sailboat, the mighty HoriZEN.
+Sheehan World publisher Kathy Sheehan is sad to announce that her roomy, dependable, fast cruising sailboat, the mighty HoriZEN, is up for sale.

 "They say the two happiest days of a sailor's life are the day she buys a boat and the day she sells it, but that is total BS," a sobbing CaptKathy said.

 This 1983 Catalina has given us nearly 10 years of cruising pleasure in the San Juan and Gulf Islands and hours of fun on Thursday night racing in Bellingham Bay.
 But it's time to let go of this reliably zen sailboat and sail on OPBs (other people's boats) for a season or two.

 "We won't be completely boatless in Bellingham," CaptKathy added.

 Interested in buying this Catalina 36 sailboat?
 Send an email to "CaptKathy" or "sailors" at the Sheehan World domain, and we'll discuss.
 A 50% share with one of the partners and/or an inflatable dinghy may be optional investments.